Krylov Subspace Acceleration for First-Order Splitting Methods in Convex Quadratic Programming: Krylov Acceleration of FOMs for QPs

 While this Arnoldi process grows a basis and a Hessenberg matrix at every solver iteration, we can avoid incurring the costs of computing a candidate point at every step.
 If we choose to do it at iteration \(k\), with Arnoldi process at step \(j\), we start by solving

-where \(r_{\mathcal{J}}(\cdot)\) returns the residual of a candidate solution to \eqref{eq:local-linear-equations}.
+where the second equality uses \Cref{rem:krylov-shift-invariance} and the Arnoldi relation \eqref{eq:arnoldi-relation}.
 This is a \(j \times (j - 1)\) least squares problem whose Hessenberg structure makes it cheaply solvable through a QR method based on first triangularising \(\tilde{H}_{j-1}\) with \(j - 1\) Givens rotations \cite[§3.2]{saadGMRESGeneralizedMinimal1986}, which we compute and store at each Arnoldi iteration.

-There is a natural alternative formulation which we uncover if we use the Krylov subspace generated by \(G_{\mathcal{J}}\) instead.
-The Arnoldi mechanics are the same, with an analogous relation obtained from \eqref{eq:arnoldi-relation} by replacing \(G_{\mathcal{J}} - I\) with \(G_{\mathcal{J}}\).
-Then we pose